pennhanlee/tp/docs/DeveloperGuide.md

 #### Filtering the FilteredList
 The `FindCommandParser#parse()` parses the `find` command input, and checks for input errors for which if found, would throw an error.
-Subsequently, `FindCommandParser#predicateGenerator()` generates a predicate based on the user's input keyword(s) and filtering prefix.
+Subsequently, `FindCommandParser#predicateGenerator()` generates a `predicate` based on the user's input keyword(s) and filtering prefix.
 The resulting `predicate` is used to generate a new `FindCommand` object, and when `FindCommand#execute()` is called, the `predicate` is passed to `ModelManager#updateFilteredBookList()`, where the filtering of the observable book list based on the `predicate` occurs.

-The activity diagram below illustrates the flow of execution when the user inputs a `find` command.
+The activity diagram below illustrates the flow of execution when the user inputs a `find` command:

 ![FindActivityDiagram](images/FindActivityDiagram.png)

-Below is a sequence diagram that shows a scenario whereby the user decides to find the keyword `Harry` in the book name field.<br>
+Below is a sequence diagram that shows a scenario whereby the user decides to find the keyword `Harry` in the book name field:<br>
 Command : `find n/Harry`

 ![FindSequenceDiagram](images/FindSequenceDiagram.png)